 Her success was amazing for someone whose circumstances were more suited to a women’s magazine exposé than to a music career.
-She grew up in Detroit, where her father was a prominent preacher; her parents seperated when she was six, and her mother died when she was 9.
+She grew up in Detroit, where her father was a prominent preacher; her parents separated when she was six, and her mother died when she was nine.
 Franklin had her first child at the age of 12, and married Ted White, a pimp, at the age of 18.

 Franklin also signed to Columbia at the age of 18, but never achieved more than middling success.
 Her fortunes changed when she signed to Atlantic Records in 1967, where a rawer R&B sound launched her to superstardom.
-She was massively successful over the next few years – much of her musical legacy comes from the era between 1967 and 1972, from which most of the below songs are drawn.
+She was massively successful over the next few years – much of her musical legacy comes from the years between 1967 and 1972, from which most of the below songs are drawn.

 10 Best Aretha Franklin Songs